fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 * Build REST API as backend API server by Node.js and Express.
 Add routing and relative routes.
 ESLint is used to make up JavaScript code.
 Note: `|| exit 0` in `"lint": "eslint . || exit 0"` is used to hide the exit status which is not important.
 * Handle errors for http requests by creating HttpError class inherited from Error.
 Http requests are tested by Postman.
 * Add controllers to make `xxx-routes.js` files more organized.
+* Add POST route to create comment and user. `uuid` is used to create a unique uid for the user.